A Survey on Large Language Model-Based Game Agents: Reasoning of LLMGA

 In addition to learning from failures, reflective reasoning can also benefit from reflecting on successes.
 Successful trajectories not only consolidate effective strategies but also provide contrastive signals when compared against failures.
 ExpeL~\cite{zhao2024expel} leverages this idea by retrieving the most relevant successful experiences, summarizing common patterns, and deriving insights through success–failure comparisons.
 Similarly, KWM~\cite{qiao2025agentplanningworldknowledge} extracts task knowledge from expert-demonstrated trajectories and distills it into a dedicated world knowledge model, which is then used to guide the agent’s planning in future episodes.
+AutoManual has a builder agent refine interaction experience into human-readable rule manuals that curb hallucination, reaching high success on ALFWorld from a single demonstration~\cite{chen2024automanual}, while DiVE discovers, verifies, and evolves world-dynamics rules from a handful of demonstrations to reach human-level reward in Crafter and MiniHack~\cite{sun2024dive}.
 In summary, reflective reasoning shares the basic idea of reinforcement learning that uses feedback to correct mistakes and reinforce successful strategies, embodying the principle of learning through interaction with the environment.